gradio-app/gradio/guides/using_flagging.md

 ## Flagging with Blocks

+What about if you are using `gradio.Blocks`?
+On one hand, you have even more flexibility with Blocks -- you can write whatever Python code you want to run when a button is clicked, and assign that using the built-in events in Blocks.

+At the same time, you might want to use an existing `FlaggingCallback` to avoid writing extra code.
+This requires two steps:

+1. You have to run your callback's `.setup()` somewhere in the code prior to the first time you flag data
+2. When the flagging button is clicked, then you trigger the callback's `.flag()` method, making sure to collect the arguments correctly and disabling the typical preprocessing.

+Here is an example with an image sepia filter Blocks demo that lets you flag data using the default `CSVLogger`:

+$code_blocks_flag
+$demo_blocks_flag

 ## Privacy

-Please make sure your users understand when the data they submit is being saved, and what you plan on doing with it.
-This is especially important when you use `allow_flagging=auto` (when all of the data submitted through the demo is being flagged).
-We suggest including this info in the description.
+Important Note: please make sure your users understand when the data they submit is being saved, and what you plan on doing with it.
+This is especially important when you use `allow_flagging=auto` (when all of the data submitted through the demo is being flagged)

 ### That's all!
 Happy building :)